durganmcbroom/artifact-resolver/README.md

 val graph = ArtifactGraph(ResolutionGroup) {
     // With resolution groups most of the heavy lifting comes with the resolver configuration.

-    // To start creating an actual graph inside this group, we call the #graphOf method on our configuration graphOf(SimpleMaven)
+    // To start creating an actual graph inside this group, we call the #graphOf method
+    // on our configuration.
+In this case we are using the inline reifed extension function,
+    // You could instead call
+    // `#graphOf(SimpleMaven, SimpleMavenDescriptor::class, SimpleMavenArtifactResolutionOptions::class)`
+    graphOf(SimpleMaven)
         // Now we have to add transformers, these receive descriptors and output a descriptor that
         // the given resolver can read.
 Eg. Maven doesnt know the class MyCustomDesc, so we have